etrnalb/departmentMS/frontend/README.md

 - Image optimization using Next Images
 - Code splitting using React
 - Bundle size optimization using React Inbuilt Modules
-- Server-side rendering using NextJS
+- Server-side rendering using NextJS.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Next.js
-- React
-- TypeScript
-- Tailwind CSS